wy2898/yw_bank/README.md

 - **Account Management**: View account details, manage multiple accounts, and track balances.
 - **Money Transfers**: Easily transfer money between accounts or to other banks, with real-time notifications.
 - **Transaction History**: View and filter transaction records, and export them for personal use.
-- **Investment Overview**: Monitor your portfolio, including stocks, bonds, and cryptocurrency investments.
-- **AI-Driven Customer Support**: Integrated chatbot and live support for customer inquiries.
-- **Push Notifications**: Get real-time updates on transactions and account changes.
-- **Mobile-First Design**: Fully responsive layout for seamless use on desktop and mobile devices.
+- **Platform-adaptive Design**: Fully responsive layout for seamless use on desktop and mobile devices.

 ## Tech Stack